pytorch/pytorch/docs/source/amp.rst

 Automatic Mixed Precision package - torch.amp
 =============================================

-.. automodule:: torch.amp
-.. currentmodule:: torch.amp

 ..
 Both modules below are missing doc entry.
 Adding them here for now.
 ..
 This does not add anything to the rendered page
 .. py:module:: torch.cpu
 .. py:module:: torch.cpu.amp
+.. py:module:: torch.cuda.amp

 .. automodule:: torch.amp
 .. currentmodule:: torch.amp

-:class:`torch.autocast` provides convenience methods for mixed precision, where some operations use the ``torch.float32`` (``float``) datatype and other operations use lower precision floating point datatype (``lower_precision_fp``): ``torch.float16`` (``half``) or ``torch.bfloat16``.
+:class:`torch.amp` provides convenience methods for mixed precision, where some operations use the ``torch.float32`` (``float``) datatype and other operations use lower precision floating point datatype (``lower_precision_fp``): ``torch.float16`` (``half``) or ``torch.bfloat16``.
 Some ops, like linear layers and convolutions, are much faster in ``lower_precision_fp``.
 Other ops, like reductions, often require the dynamic